Podcast

-A future of work that’s more resilient, efficient, and equitable?
-100% possible—if we realize the future of HR first.
-That’s what this new miniseries is all about: HRs readiness to ready to evolve and unleash org-wide innovation; why the function’s currently hamstrung by never-ending to-dos; and how the Future of HR is more about invigorating new ways of working and less about getting trapped in endless planning cycles.
+A more resilient future of work is possible if we realize the future of HR first.
+That’s what this miniseries is about: HR’s readiness to evolve and unleash org-wide innovation; why the function is hamstrung by never-ending to-dos; and how the Future of HR is more about invigorating new ways of working and less about getting trapped in endless planning cycles.

 Rodney Evans